 analog TV with less resolution.

-minutes to work right.
-Some radios and TVs have "instant on", which
+to work right.
+Some radios and TVs have "instant on", which means they

 never turn completely off unless unplugged.
 They affect the power bill